ml-koch/Likelihood-Ratio-App/README.md

 - downloadable datatable for all values used in calculation
 - interactive ggplotly ROC plot displaying tests
 - 2x2 mode with Sensitivitiy calculator
-- 2x2 table with various plots
+- 2x2 table with riskyr plots
+- downloadable plots
+- references

 To Do:
 - General